wtsi-hgi/fs-reporting/README.md

                        [--nfs INPUT_DATA]
                        [--warehouse INPUT_DATA]
                        [--irods INPUT_DATA]
-                       [--lsf-aggregate OPTION...]
-                       [--lsf-compile OPTION...]
+                       [--lsf-STEP OPTION...]

 Taking the following options:

 Option                      | Behaviour
 --------------------------- | --------------------------------------------------------
-`--output DIRECTORY`        | Create the output in `DIRECTORY`, defaulting to the current working directory `--bootstrap SCRIPT`        | Source `SCRIPT` at the beginning of each job in the pipeline `--base TIME`               | Set the base time to `TIME`, defaulting to the current system time `--email ADDRESS`           | E-mail address to which the completed report is sent; can be specified multiple times `--lustre INPUT_DATA`       | `INPUT_DATA` for a Lustre filesytem; can be specified multiple times `--nfs INPUT_DATA`          | `INPUT_DATA` for a NFS filesytem; can be specified multiple times `--warehouse INPUT_DATA`    | `INPUT_DATA` for a warehouse filesytem; can be specified multiple times `--irods INPUT_DATA`        | `INPUT_DATA` for an iRODS filesytem; can be specified multiple times `--lsf-aggregate OPTION...` | Provide LSF `OPTION`s to the aggregation job submission; can be specified multiple times `--lsf-compile OPTION...`   | Provide LSF `OPTION`s to the compilation job submission; can be specified multiple times
+`--output FILENAME`         | Write the report to `FILENAME`, defaulting to `$(pwd)/report.pdf` `--work-dir DIRECTORY`      | Use `DIRECTORY` for the pipeline's working files, defaulting to the current working directory `--bootstrap SCRIPT`        | Source `SCRIPT` at the beginning of each job in the pipeline `--base TIME`               | Set the base time to `TIME`, defaulting to the current system time `--mail ADDRESS`            | E-mail address to which the completed report is sent; can be specified multiple times `--lustre INPUT_DATA`       | `INPUT_DATA` for a Lustre filesytem; can be specified multiple times `--nfs INPUT_DATA`          | `INPUT_DATA` for a NFS filesytem; can be specified multiple times `--warehouse INPUT_DATA`    | `INPUT_DATA` for a warehouse filesytem; can be specified multiple times `--irods INPUT_DATA`        | `INPUT_DATA` for an iRODS filesytem; can be specified multiple times `--lsf-STEP OPTION...`      | Provide LSF `OPTION`s to the `STEP` job submission; can be specified multiple times

 Note that at least one `--lustre`, `--nfs`, `--warehouse` or `--irods` option must be specified with its `INPUT_DATA` readable from the cluster nodes.
+In addition to the final report, its source aggregated data will be compressed alongside it, with the extension `.dat.gz`.

+The following pipeline `STEP`s are available:
+* `foo` Do something...